stephenajulu/julzinsight.co/content/about.md

       At Julz Insight, we like to think of ourselves as the mad scientists of the tech world.
 We're constantly cooking up innovative and impactful products, brands, and solutions that will shape the future and make the world a better place.
 But don't worry, we're not the type to accidentally create a giant mutant lizard (unless it's for a really good cause).

       We believe in the power of humanity and are passionate about using our skills for good.
-That's why we offer top-notch IT services to help businesses thrive and make a difference in their respective industries.
-And if you're a startup with big ideas and even bigger heart, we might just throw some investment your way.
+That's why we also offer top-notch IT services to help businesses thrive and make a difference in their respective industries.
+And if you're a startup with big ideas and an even bigger heart, we might just pick you up on our journey.

-      We believe in creating something that makes people's lives better.
-And, finanly we believe in YOU!
+      But we're not just about building, and investing - we also love to research and find solutions to the problems faced by our world today.
+From environmental challenges to social justice issues, we're constantly on the lookout for ways to make a positive impact.

-      We are a corporation that aims to become a market leader in its sphere of influence by delivering value to you, its customers through technology, innovation, and integrity.
+      So if you're looking for a partner that's equal parts innovation, creativity, and passion, look no further than Julz Insight.
+We may be a little unconventional, but we're always up for a good challenge.
+Join us on our journey to your brighter tomorrow!

-      ### Come and let's build something great together!
+      #### Come and let's build something great together!

       [Get in touch](/contact/)
     image: images/julzinsightheader.png